The Entrepreneurial Myth (E-Myth) has had a profound cost in America – in lost resources, lost opportunities, and wasted lives.

 Why Most Small Businesses Don’t Work and What to Do About It

 This is a summary of key lessons from the 1995 book, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael Gerber.
-We want all aspiring entrepreneurs to understand the Entrepreneurial-myth before you quit your job to start a new business.
+We want all aspiring entrepreneurs to understand the Entrepreneurial-myth before they quit their job to start a new business.

 This summary will cover the three phases of a business’s growth as described in The Entrepreneurial Myth (E-Myth) Revisited: